-I hope this post can help you plan your time in Nashville and provides you with lots of yummy restaurant options!
+I hope this post can help you plan your time in Nashville and provide you with lots of yummy restaurants with vegan options!

 Avo, while a little on the pricier side, was another amazing fully, plant-based restaurant.
 Their menu isn't too extensive, but everything we ate over the few times we visited was delicious.
 Our favorite entrees were the kale vegan caesar salad and the two burger options.
 Their tomato soup was also amazing.
 As for desserts we tried the raw brownie and chocolate tart and they were both so rich and decadent and worth the price in my opinion!

 Ah Graze.
 We were only able to eat here once, but it was some of the best vegan food I've ever eaten.
 They have a fully vegan brunch menu on the weekends that we were hoping to try out, but never got around to it.
 Their portion sizes are huge and they have some unique flavor/ingredient combinations.
 For dinner, Brett ordered the special, which was dense, flavorful quesadilla with faux meat and yummy cream sauce.
 I got a shaved brussels sprouts and mushroom pesto sandwich that was to die for, alongside a side of cheesy broccoli.
 For dessert we ordered the chocolate chip cookie dough cheese cake, which was a cashew based dessert and it was also delicious.
 This was one restaurant which I wish we could have eaten at multiple times in order to try out all the different vegan menu options.
 Next time!